buildplan/docker/Headscale/REAMME2.md

 ### 3. Docker Compose (`docker-compose.yaml`)

 This file in the root of your `headscale-deploy` directory defines all the services and their interactions.
-It now uses environment variables for domain names and email and includes a `secureHeaders` middleware and TLS options.
+It uses environment variables for domain names and email and includes a `secureHeaders` middleware and TLS options.

 ```yaml
 # docker-compose.yaml